 Department of Pharmacology, School of Medicine

 Dr. Gustafsson is interested in understanding the molecular pathways that regulate the life and death of cardiac myocytes.
-Activation of cell death pathways is a common occurrence in cardiovascular disease and contributes to the development of heart failure.
-Using genetic and molecular biology approaches, Dr. Gustafsson's research is examining how the E3 ubiquitin ligase Parkin regulates removal of dysfunctional mitochondria in cells; and b) determining the molecular mechanisms by which BCL-2 family proteins regulate mitochondrial function, morphology and turnover in cells.
+The occurrence of cardiovascular disease increases with advancing age and intrinsic alterations in aging cardiac myocytes are a major contributor to the underlying pathogenesis.
+In particular, a decline in mitochondrial function is considered to play a key role in the increased susceptibility to disease.
+In the heart, the primary function of mitochondria is to meet the high energy demand of the beating myocytes by providing ATP through oxidative phosphorylation.
+Mitochondrial dysfunction and activation of cell death pathways are common occurrences in cardiovascular disease and contributes to the development of heart failure.
+Dr. Gustafsson uses genetic, cell and molecular biology approaches, mouse models, and cutting-edge 2D/3D imaging techniques to study the signaling pathways involved in regulating mitochondrial structure, function, and turnover in cells and heart.
+Specifically, Dr. Gustafsson's research is examining how the E3 ubiquitin ligase Parkin regulates removal of dysfunctional mitochondria in cells; and b) determining the molecular mechanisms by which BCL-2 family proteins regulate mitochondrial function, morphology and turnover in cells.

-Elected Fellow of the International Society for Heart Research (2016); ISHR Outstanding Investigator Award (2014); AHA Established Investigator Award (2014); Elected Fellow of the American Heart Association (2010); Keith and Eva Killam Memorial Award, Western Pharmacological Society (2010); AHA BCVS Outstanding Early-Career Investigator Award Finalist (2008); AHA Scientist Development Grant (2007); Young Investigator Award Winner, International Society for Heart Research American Section (2005); TRDRP New Investigator Award (2005);
+Awards and Honors: Elected Fellow of the International Society for Heart Research (2016); ISHR Outstanding Investigator Award (2014); AHA Established Investigator Award (2014); Elected Fellow of the American Heart Association (2010); Keith and Eva Killam Memorial Award, Western Pharmacological Society (2010); AHA BCVS Outstanding Early-Career Investigator Award Finalist (2008); AHA Scientist Development Grant (2007); Young Investigator Award Winner, International Society for Heart Research American Section (2005); TRDRP New Investigator Award (2005).

-Vice Chair Biomedical Sciences Graduate Program; Co-Chair of Keystone Meeting (2017; AHA BCVS Leadership Committee member; Chair, AHA BCVS Early Career Committee, Chair AHA BCVS Marcus Award Committee, Co-Chair 2015 AHA BCVS Meeting; ISHR Council member; ISHR Executive Committee member; ISHR Treasurer.
+Leadership Experience: Chair Biomedical Sciences Graduate Program; Co-Chair of Keystone Meeting (2017); AHA BCVS Leadership Committee member; Chair AHA BCVS Katz Award Committee, Co-Chair 2015 AHA BCVS Meeting; ISHR Executive Committee member; ISHR Treasurer; ISHR President-Elect.

-- Identified a novel mechanism of eliminating dysfunction mitochondria in cells.
+- Identified a novel mechanism of eliminating dysfunctional mitochondria in cells.

 - Elucidated the importance of autophagy in removing damaged mitochondrial in cardiac cells.